build-on-aws/content/posts/ai-explainability/02-lime/index.md

 ---
-title: an introduction to LIME
+title: an introduction to LIME (Local Interpretable Model-agnostic Explanations)
 description: This post provides an intuitive as well as an in-depth introduction to LIME.

 tags: